JinfengChen/splitSNP/README.md

 * input_bam - Input BAM file
 * output_prefix - Prefix for output files
 * SNP - SNP position, reference and alternate allele of interest in chr:position:ref:alt format, eg chr21:11106932:A:G. For deletion analysis the ref should be 'D' and alt be the size of the deletion in basepairs, eg chr11:67351213:D:64 .Coordinates are 1-based.
+* --pair_distance PAIR_DISTANCE The distance in basepairs to search up and downstream from the specified SNP/deletion for the pair of overlapping reads (default is 500)
-* --max_depth MAX_DEPTH -  Maximum number of reads to process at the specified SNP position (defaults to 1000000)
+* --max_depth MAX_DEPTH -  Maximum number of reads to process at the specified SNP position (default is 1000000)

 SNP usage
 ---------